-The Central Criminal Court of England, commonly known as the Old Bailey stands on the site of the medieval Newgate Gaol.
-Newgate existed since the twelfth century as a place of incarceration and execution where crowds 20,000-strong gathered to watch public executions.
+The Court – commonly known as the Old Bailey stands on the site of the medieval Newgate Gaol, which existed since the twelfth century as a place of imprisonment and execution, where crowds up to 20,000-strong gathered to watch public executions.

 Today, the Crown Court sitting at the Central Criminal Court deals with major criminal cases in Greater London, and in exceptional cases, from other parts of England and Wales.